larson-group/clubb_release/model/grid/Readme.txt

 DYCOMS-II RF02
 (dycoms2_rf02_do, dycoms2_rf02_ds, dycoms2_rf02_nd, and dycoms2_rf02_so):

-dycoms2_rf02_*_zm_grid.dat files:
+dycoms2_rf02_gcss_zm_grid.grd file:

-The DYCOMS-II RF02 zm_grid.dat files are taken from the results of running the grid-generating source code found on the DYCOMS-II RF02 website.
+The DYCOMS-II RF02 GCSS zm_grid.grd file is taken from the results of running the grid-generating source code found on the DYCOMS-II RF02 website.
 The DYCOMS-II RF02 intercomparison specifies a stretched grid that is based on 97 momentum levels covering a 1500 m. vertical domain.
 The thermodynamic levels are placed halfway between the momentum levels.

-dycoms2_rf02_*_zt_grid.dat files:
+dycoms2_rf02_sam_zt_grid.grd file:

-The DYCOMS-II RF02 zt_grid.dat files are based on the stretched grid that is found in SAM for that case.
+The DYCOMS-II RF02 SAM zt_grid.grd file is based on the stretched grid that is found in SAM for that case.
 The stretched grid found in SAM is generated from the same source code found at the DYCOMS-II RF02 website as mentioned above, but altered so that it takes 148 momentum levels to cover the 1500 m. vertical